 So, if you are looking for major excitement with big dynamics then Entreq possibly isn’t for you, but if you put value on your systems ability to naturally recreate musical presentation with accuracy, focus and poise with superb texture and coherency, you’ll find Entreq to be a truly addictive experience.

-All of their signal cables have a short fly lead with a 3.5mm socket on the end, this provides you with the ability to ground the signal cables as well.
-This is a fundamental aspect of the Entreq cables, you are only getting the full story of what is possible with an Entreq interconnect once it is grounded Checkout the guide to the ground boxes and ground cables
+It’s great for the rest of the range though as it is better value for money and you simply get everything you need in one box to get up and running.
+For many potential Entreq owners the choice can be rather bewildering!
+The grounding is a fundamental aspect to the Entreq cables, you are only getting the full story of what is possible with an Entreq interconnect once it is grounded.
+Checkout the guide to the ground boxes and ground cables

 Someone once said to me after a demonstration – “It’s so natural and uncoloured, it’s as if there is no cable there at all”